rakudo/rakudo/README.md

 are also welcome on the #perl6 channel; the Rakudo and Perl 6 development teams tend to hang out there and are generally glad to help.
-You can follow "@rakudoperl" on Twitter, and there's a Perl 6 news aggregator at <http://planeteria.org/perl6/> .
+You can follow "@rakudoperl" on Twitter, and there's a Perl 6 news aggregator at [Planet Perl 6](http://planeteria.org/perl6/).

 Questions about NQP can also be posted to the #perl6 IRC channel.
 For questions about Parrot, see <http://parrot.org/> for links and